Styling Tips

 Don’t colour your hair right now.
 It may break and make it thin more quickly.

-As the texture of your hair will change and may feel brittle, a hydrating shampoo and conditioner will help your hair feel softer.
+As the texture of your hair may change and become brittle, using a a hydrating shampoo and conditioner will help your hair feel softer.

 Consider cutting your hair shorter than you usually wear it.
 It can help your hair look thicker and make hair loss less noticeable.
 Also, short hair doesn’t put stress on already weak hair follicles.